maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 At first glance, devoting so much time and money to reproducing a computer available on the open market seemed sheer profligacy.
 But from Taylor’s point of view, the assignment to produce a real machine had given his engineers a unique opportunity to parse out their own strengths and weaknesses in ways Taylor could never have devised himself.
 What emerged at the end of the program was a seamless, remarkably powerful unit.

+---

+“In a small group the dynamics are like those on a good basketball team,” Kay observed.
+“Everybody has to be able to play the whole game.
+Each person should have certain things they’re better at than the others, but everyone should be pretty good at everything.”